Teaching philosophy

 ‘Religion, Rights and Governance’ (3rd year, undergraduate), Deakin University

-Selected feedback from students
+Selected evaluation from past students

 ‘I just wanted to take a moment to thank you for all your support and guidance throughout this Media Ecologies unit.
 Your teaching helped me see media in a completely new way, and I really appreciated the space you created for thoughtful discussion and critical thinking.
 I especially enjoyed learning about how different media systems interact and evolve, and I've genuinely taken away a lot from this class that I'll carry forward in my studies and creative projects.
 Thank you again for your encouragement, patience, and clear explanations during the trimester.’ - 3rd year media ecologies student, 2025.